ALL THAT GOLD | Sharon Henry

 The Emerald Buddha sits crossed legged within a golden tower overlooking the room.

 By now it’s so stifling hot we are waning fast and have drained our water bottles.
-We jokingly wish for the lady selling $2 water to come by; we’ll pay double.
-There are stupas and other buildings we haven’t seen but concede that we’ve lost the will to continue – the heat’s defeated us.
+We jokingly wish for the lady selling US$2 water to come by; we’ll pay double.
+There are stupas and other buildings we haven’t seen but concede that we’ve lost the will to continue – the Phnom Penh weather has defeated us.

 The Royal Palace complex looks steeped in history but in fact the buildings are fairly new, constructed from 1866 when Phnom Penh became the country’s capital.
-Many of the buildings were constructed using a combination of traditional Khmer architecture, Thai architecture and European features and the design mainly of French influence.
+Many of the buildings were built using a combination of traditional Khmer and Thai architecture and European features.

 The Silver Pagoda is so called because there are over 5000 silver floor tiles.
 These have now been covered by a red carpet but apparently a corner section is visible that we missed on our visit.